 In one study with patients with angina, 80 percent had improvement of their symptoms, and 50 percent had improvement on the EKG.
 It was judged more effective and better tolerated than the conventional treatment of angina with nitroglycerine.

 A second study showed that Dan Shen, taken as a single herb, improved all the risk factors conventional cardiology considers for the development of heart disease.
 These include LDL, lowering Lp(a) (a lipid associated with the development of atherosclerosis), platelet aggregation (similar to Plavix or aspirin), and CRP, a marker for inflammation.
 In yet other studies, Dan Shen was shown to prevent strokes and protect the brain in the event of a stroke, and raise dopamine levels, thereby aiding mood disorders.
-It also has anti-fungal and anti-bacterial effects, particularly against Bartonella and the Lyme disease bacteria spirochete.
+It also has anti-fungal effects.
 Finally, the active ingredient in Dan Shen, called tanshinone, stimulates osteogenesis, or new-bone formation, which is particularly important for post-menopausal women looking to prevent osteoporosis.

 Unable to find a pure, organic source of Dan Shen powder to use with my patients, I decided to grow Dan Shen this year in our Napa garden.
 It is a beautiful plant that is extremely vigorous and easy to grow.
 The leaves and flowers don’t have much smell or taste, unlike some sage members, as apparently all the active chemicals that go into producing smell and taste have been “sucked” down into the roots.
 But the roots are a bold red, are aromatic and have a bitter, woody taste.
 It is easy to see that this is where the life of this plant resides.